 - Gently remind him or her of the time.

 - Offer reassurance that everything is all right.

 - Don't use physical restraint.
-If the person needs to pace, allow this to continue under your supervision.
+Allow the person to pace back and forth, as needed, with supervision.